10. Modern Publishing Transformations

 Libraries, globalization, corporatization, and artists’ publications

-By the beginning of the 20th century, books, mass circulation magazines, newspapers and other print production had exploded.
+By the beginning of the 20th century, books, mass circulation magazines, newspapers and other forms of print production had exploded.
 In the era just before cinema and radio appeared, print was the mass medium par excellence.
 Niche publications for every sector of the market had appeared.
 With them came new business and advertising models.
 Literacy rates in the developed world were higher than at any point in history, and compulsory education ensured children would acquire the rudiments of reading and writing.1 Crucial developments took place as public library movements caught on in Great Britain and the United States, along with other models of subscription and shared circulation of printed materials.2 Censorship laws continued to change and milestone rulings on obscenity, artistic merit, and freedom of the press were produced in response to changing attitudes.3

 The range of production methods stretched from the finest, highly rarified and limited editioned works to relatively cheap and inexpensively produced materials, but the advent of photo-offset printing introduced another dimension to production.
 Not only were photographs being reproduced in an affordable, mechanical, manner for the first time—and finding their way into magazines, journals, books, and newspapers—but photographic methods of reproduction allowed for facsimile and reprint of pre-existing material—visual and textual—to an unprecedented degree.4 Artists as well as traditional publishers took full advantage of these changes, seizing the opportunity to create artist-initiated publications across a wide spectrum of aesthetic positions.